virtual-labs/exp-div-tag-in-html-iitd/experiment/postest.md

 ## Post test
 <br>
-Q1. ‹div› tag can be used to provide layout of the web page.
-State True Or False.<br>
+Q1. &lt;div&gt; tag can be used to provide layout of the web page.
+State True Or False<br>
 <b>A  True<br></b>
 B   False<br>